Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 A solution or {\em policy} for $\cP$ is given by a decision tree $\sigma$, where each node is labeled by an item to probe next, and the branches out of a node correspond to the random realization of the probed item.
 Each node in decision tree $\sigma$ also corresponds to the current ``state'' of the policy, which is given by the sequence of previously-probed items along with their realizations; we will refer to nodes and states of the policy interchangeably.
 The root node of $\sigma$ is the starting state of the policy, at which point no item has been probed.
 Leaf nodes in $\sigma$ are also called {\em terminal} nodes/states.
 The {\em policy execution} under any realization $\bX= ( x_1, \ldots, x_n)$ corresponds to a root-leaf path $\sigma_\bX$ in the decision tree $\sigma$, where at any node labeled by item $i$, path $\sigma_\bX$ follows the branch corresponding to outcome $x_i$.
 Note that running policy $\sigma$ under $\bX$ corresponds to traversing path $\sigma_\bX$.
 We also define $S(\sigma,\bX)$ as the sequence of items probed by policy $\sigma$ under realization $\bX$.

 The {\em cost} of policy $\sigma$ depends on the realization $\bX$, and we use $f(\sigma, \bX)\ge 0$ to denote the cost of policy $\sigma$ under realization $\bX$.
 Specifically, $f(\sigma, \bX)$ depends only on the sequence of probed items $S(\sigma,\bX)$ and their realizations.
-We assume that cost is accrued only at terminal/leaf nodes: this is without loss of generality as every policy execution ends at a leaf node.\footnote{In some problems, it is natural to accrue cost at each state that the policy goes through.
-We can easily convert such a cost structure to our setting by placing all the cost accrued from a policy execution at its terminal state.} We make no further assumptions about the cost function $f$ beyond boundedness: it does not have to be linear, submodular etc. Our goal is to find a policy $\sigma$ that minimizes the expected cost $f(\sigma) := \E_{\bX}[f(\sigma, \bX)]$.
+We assume that cost is accrued only at terminal/leaf nodes: this is without loss of generality as every policy execution ends at a leaf node.

+We make no further assumptions about the cost function $f$ beyond boundedness: it does not have to be linear, submodular etc. Our goal is to find a policy $\sigma$ that minimizes the expected cost $f(\sigma) := \E_{\bX}[f(\sigma, \bX)]$.
 We also allow for constraints in problem $\cP$, which must be satisfied under all realizations (i.e., with probability $1$).
-Let $\cC$ denote the set of feasible policies (that satisfy the constraints in $\cP$).
-Sometimes, we work with {\em randomized} policies, where each node in the decision tree corresponds to a probability distribution over items (rather than a single item).
+Let $\cC$ denote the set of feasible policies (that satisfy the constraints in $\cP$). {Note that any probing restrictions (e.g., constraints on which item may be probed next given prior observations) are captured by the feasible policy set $\cC$. } Sometimes, we work with {\em randomized} policies, where each node in the decision tree corresponds to a probability distribution over items (rather than a single item).
 Randomized policies are not any stronger than deterministic ones: there is always an optimal deterministic policy for this class of problems.
 The stochastic problem $\cP$ is as follows (maximization problems are defined similarly).